Wesleyan-Media-Project/image-video-data-preparation/README.md

 ## Introduction
 This repo contains code that allows for selecting and preprocessing image and video data for AWS Rekognition pipeline.

-Specifically, it contains scripts which get information about video and image files being used for deduplication purposes, get filesize information of image data, and deduplicate and provide additional processing for image data.
-It also provides scripts which allow the user to retrieve additional information from their Google BigQuery table (set up during the data collection step) as well as to trim videos they are interested in analyzing in order to economize compuational resources.
+Specifically, it contains scripts which get information about video and image files being used for deduplication purposes, get file size information of image data, and deduplicate and provide additional processing for image data.
+It also provides scripts which allow the user to retrieve additional information from their Google BigQuery table (set up during the data collection step) as well as to trim videos they are interested in analyzing in order to economize computational resources.

 ## Objective
 Each of our repos belongs to one or more of the the following categories: